MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483D_MOD11_DEMO.md

 1. Ensure that you have cloned the 20483D directory from GitHub.
 It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20483-Programming-in-C-Sharp/tree/master/Allfiles

+#### Demonstration Steps

+1. Open the Grades.sln solution from the E:\\Mod11\\Labfiles\\Solution\\Exercise 2 folder.
+2. In Solution Explorer, right-click **Solutions ‘Grades’**, and then click **Properties**.
+3. On the **Startup Project** page, click **Multiple startup projects**.
+Set **Grades.Web** and **Grades.WPF** to **Start without debugging**, and then click **OK**.
+4. Build the solution.
+5. In the Grades.Utilities project, open **WordWrapper.cs**.
+6. Review the code in this class and explain to students that in Exercise 1, they will write some of the code to start Word and create and save a document.
+7. Review the class definition and the dispose pattern implementation and explain to students that in Exercise 2, they will write this code to control the lifetime of the **Word** object.
+8. In the Grades.WPF project, in the Views folder, open **StudentProfile.xaml.cs**, and then locate the **GenerateStudentReport** method.
+9. Review the code in this method and explain to students that in Exercise 1, they will write this code to use the **WordWrapper** class to generate the grade reports and then in Exercise 2, they will update the code to ensure that the **WordWrapper** class is disposed of correctly.
+10. Open Task Manager.
+11. In the **Task Manager** window, click **More details**.
+12. Run the application and log on as **vallee** with a password of **password99**.
+13. Generate a grade report for **Kevin Liu**.
+When you click **Save**, in the **Task Manager** window, verify that **Microsoft Word (32 bit)** appears and then disappears from the **Background processes** group.
+14. Close the application, and then close Task Manager.
+15. Open Kevin Liu’s grade report in Word, review the report, and then close Word.
+16. Close Visual Studio.